CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/SafeHaven-4- Deploy CMS and SRN in CenturyLink Cloud.md

 SRN resides in both production and DR datacenters.
 A single SafeHaven Cluster can have upto 64 SRN's registered.
 Total number of SRN's depend on the size and type of environment that needs to be protected.

-Please refer to the **Support Matrix** section in the **SafeHaven 4.0.1 Release Notes**: PublicKB/Disaster Recovery/SafeHaven 4/safehaven-4.0.1-release.md for more information.
+Please refer to the **Support Matrix** section in the [SafeHaven 4.0.1 Release Notes](safehaven-4.0.1-release.md) for more information.

 ### Requirements